EmbarkStudios/kajiya/README.md

 * Hybrid rendering using a mixture of raster, compute, and ray-tracing
 * Dynamic global illumination
-    * Multi-bounce temporally recurrent voxel-based diffuse
+    * Multi-bounce temporally-recurrent voxel-based diffuse
     * Short-range ray-traced diffuse for high-frequency details
     * Single bounce specular, falling back to diffuse after the first hit
 * Sun with ray-traced shadows (not soft yet)